 Don’t Reduce the Story Point Estimate

 You might think that by pulling out the research work from the user story, the original story point estimate should be reduced.
 I don’t advise that because you aren’t doing less work.
-You’re just splitting the work into multiple sprints.
-The benefit of the spike is to either eliminate the technical risk—meaning the user story can then be completed within one sprint—or to help the development team understand more clearly how the work can be split into smaller stories.
+You’re just splitting user stories into multiple sprints.
+The benefit of the spike is to either eliminate the technical risk — meaning the user story can then be completed within one sprint — or to help the development team understand more clearly how the work can be split into smaller stories.

 How You Know You Need a Spike